 Birth defects affect 1 in 33 babies born in the United States each year and are factors in the cause of 1 in 5 infant deaths, according to the Centers for Disease Control and Prevention (CDC).
 Both Birth Defects Prevention Month, held in January, and Folic Acid Awareness Week, January 6–12, aim to raise awareness about ways to reduce the risk of birth defects.

 Structural birth defects include problems with body parts and structure and include Neural Tube Defects (NTDs), such as spina bifida, congenital heart defects, cleft lip and cleft palate, and abnormalities of the musculoskeletal, digestive, respiratory, and urogenital systems.

-The NICHD is aware that the term “birth defects” carries negative connotations and that the term does not reflect the many abilities and talents of those affected by these problems.
-Communities are discussing alternative terms for describing these problems.
-Until a consensus is reached, this article uses the term “birth defects” to describe structural, medical problems present at birth.
+The NICHD is aware that the term “birth defects” carries negative undertones and that the term does not reflect the many abilities and talents of those affected by these problems.
+Communities are discussing alternative terms for describing these birth problems.
+Until a consensus is reached, this article uses the term “birth defects” to describe health problems present at birth.

 All NICHD Spotlights